dpolec/MinimalWebApi/README.md

 ![image](https://user-images.githubusercontent.com/11536139/228445504-e407d55e-732a-472c-8c6c-b7268846c36c.png)

-Great, but still we don't have any endpoints, so lets add them, we will adding whitout standard approach with controller file, we will define endpoint in the same place.
+Great, but still we don't have any endpoints, so let's add them.<br />
+We will adding without standard approach with controller file, but we will define endpoint in the same place.<br />
 So affter builder.Build() lets add first endpoint.
 ```
 app.MapGet("random-values/{id}", (int id) => new { Id = id, Values = "some value" });